lambda-projects/landingpage/README.md

     * `i.{font awesome classes}`
     * copy

 By default, icons are styled to be used inline, with a right margin to space it out from the copy that follows.
+The appropriate Font Awesome classes for any individual icon can be found when searching through the collection of icons on their website.
+The first of these two classes specifies which of their icon collections it is coming from and the second specifies which individual icon you'll be using.

 ### Stacked Icons